-From the pre-war France to the scenes of devastations during war to the plight of soldiers and civilians…everything is described in vivid details.
+From pre-war France to the scenes of devastations during the war to the plight of soldiers and civilians…everything is described in vivid detail.
 Every chapter of the book gives evidence to careful and thorough research that makes the era come alive on the pages of this book.

 Intermingled in the descriptions and the story are sentences that will jump out at you.
 Words that you would want to remember forever.
 Like:

 - “Open your eyes and see what you can with them before they close forever.”

 - “But it is not bravery; I have no choice.
 I wake up and live my life.
 Don’t you do the same?”